Ridhwana/rails/guides/source/caching_with_rails.md

 ### Low-Level Caching using `Rails.cache`

-Rails' low-level caching mechanism, accessed via `Rails.cache`, can store serializable information, such as API responses, computed values, or expensive query results, allowing you to avoid redundant computations and improve performance across your application, without caching the entire view fragment.
+Rails' low-level caching mechanism, accessed with `Rails.cache`, stores serializable values such as API responses, computed values, and expensive query results.
+This lets you cache individual pieces of data without caching an entire view.

 `Rails.cache.fetch` handles both _reading from_ and _writing to_ the cache.
 When
 called with a single argument, it fetches and returns the cached value for the